 Your safari now continues to the primeval Bwindi forest.
 Travelling via Ishasha – subject to road conditions – you can observe the unusual behaviour exhibited by the tree-climbing lions.
 The long journey through the rapidly changing landscape takes you to Volcanoes Bwindi Lodge, which looks across to the towering trees of the forest.
 Depending on when you arrive, there maybe time to explore the lodge grounds with its clear mountain stream or visit the local village.

-After enjoying an early breakfast, you set off gorilla tracking.
+After an early breakfast, set off gorilla tracking.
 Trekking through the steep, densely forested hills and then finally coming across the gorillas camouflaged in the vegetation is an inspiring and privileged moment.
 Tracking in the Bwindi forest requires stamina and can often take most of the day.

 Alternatively there are other activities and excursions on offer in and around the national park: